tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

     Unless you [set up automatic GitHub authentication]({{site.rooturl}}pubapis_github_wikis.html#set-up-automatic-github-authentication), you will be prompted for your GitHub username and password.
 (Note that your username is your GitHub login ID, such as "jdoe," not your friendly name, such as "John Doe.")

     When you type `git push` or `git pull` and don't specify the branch, GitHub uses the default branch from origin.
-The default branch on GitHub is called `master`.
-Thus the command actually passed is `git push origin master` (which means "push these changes to the remote origin[al] repository, in the `master` branch").
+The default branch on GitHub is called `main`.
+Thus the command actually passed is `git push origin main` (which means "push these changes to the remote origin[al] repository, in the `main` branch").
 Some developers prefer to specify the repository and branch to ensure they are interacting with the right repositories and branches.

     Your terminal window probably looks something like this: